18 August 2021: Autumn semester and return to campus - message for all students

 To celebrate the beginning of semester – and to welcome both new and returning students – the University and Students’ Union are working together to put on an exciting programme of in-person and online events and activities as part of Freshers’ Week.
-New students can find information on the welcome pages of the website and specific information has been collated for returning students, particularly for those who have not been to campus before.
+New students can find information on the welcome pages of the website.

 The calendar of events will include opportunities for students to join the Union’s clubs and societies and sports teams and to make new friends.
 Our hugely successful Be Connected programme with vibrant social and community building activities, and a strong focus on health and wellbeing, will be running all year.
 And, of course, we have plenty of green, outdoor spaces right here on our beautiful campus where you can meet up with friends or take some time out for yourself.

 Learning and teaching

 Many of you will have already accessed your autumn timetable ahead of the new semester and your faculties will be in touch with you directly on specific teaching plans.
 Our general approach though, is to carry out as much in-person teaching as we can safely deliver in small group settings – such as in tutorials, seminars and labs.
 We plan to add in more opportunities for in-person learning throughout the course of the semester, while retaining the very best elements of online teaching which have proved popular with students.
 This flexible and blended approach – informed by student feedback and best practice – ensures that our students’ learning experience will be positive, rewarding and safe, regardless of individual circumstances.